Just a heads up!

 Think

 Justice, peace, love, truth, and mercy will be the norm when God’s kingdom fully arrives.
 In the meantime, we shouldn’t be surprised to see tragic pictures of earthquakes or children starving in our newspapers.
-We shouldn’t be shocked to see countries at war or acts of terrorism on our flat-screens.
+We shouldn’t be shocked to see countries at war or acts of terrorism on our TVs.
 They’re distressing signs that the world is groaning with labour pains, waiting for God to put things right once and for all.
 Jesus tells us not to sit around thinking about timetables for the end of the world but to keep watch.
 To stay alert.
 Not to fall asleep on the job and wash our hands of all responsibility.
-We are to admit our part in what’s wrong with the world, do a ‘three-point turn in the road’; and start living like God’s kingdom has already come.
+We’re to admit our part in what’s wrong with the world, do a ‘three-point turn in the road’; and start living like God’s kingdom has already come.
 By being slow to anger, quick to forgive, loving no matter what cost, we can begin to play our part in putting God’s world right-side up today.

 Pray